 - 3Strain and allow to cool until to room temperature.

 - 4Drink the brew to obtain relief.

-- 5Alternatively, you may chew candied gingers or drink ginger tea with honey but fresh ginger always gives the best result.
+- 5Alternatively, you may chew candied ginger or drink ginger tea with honey, but fresh ginger always gives the best result.

 Method 7: Tea

 Hot tea is a staple for cold winter evenings and effective for soothing vocal cords.
 Black, green, white, red, or any color of tea can bring about immediate soothing relief for strained vocal cords.
 Combine brewed hot tea with a teaspoon of honey for that extra boost in warding off infectious bacteria in the throat.